AalokBorkar/Memory-Storage-Optimizer/README.md

 # Running the Software (Linux/Windows/MacOS)
 To run the SMO Music Library Simulator: <br>
-Compile by entering `g++ optimizer.cpp library.cpp song.cpp -o run` into a command prompt with a C++14 compiler. <br>
+1. Compile by entering `g++ optimizer.cpp library.cpp song.cpp -o run` into a command prompt with a C++14 compiler. <br>
-run the simulation by entering in `run` into the command prompt. <br>
+2. Run the simulation by entering in `run` into the command prompt. <br>
-After entering in the desired memory capacity you should see a visual output to `stdout` of the simulation with a daily summary for each of the 20 days it is run for.
+3. After entering in the desired memory capacity you should see a visual output to `stdout` of the simulation with a daily summary for each of the 20 days it is run for.
 <br>
 <br>
 *Part of an example output*: